Unit Interval Orders and the Dot Action on the Cohomology of Regular Semisimple Hessenberg Varieties

 Let $\alpha = (\alpha_1, \alpha_2, \ldots, \alpha_\ell)$ be a composition of~$n$.
 The \emph{monomial quasisymmetric function} $M_\alpha$ is the formal power series defined by

 where the sum is over all strictly increasing sequences $(i_1, \ldots, i_\ell)$ of positive integers.
-A formal power series is a \emph{quasisymmetric function} if it is a scalar linear combination of monomial quasisymmetric functions.
-Note that symmetric functions are always quasisymmetric, but not vice versa.
+In addition, we define a degree-zero monomial quasisymmetric function by $M_\varnothing := 1$.
+A formal power series is a \emph{quasisymmetric function} if it is a finite rational linear combination of monomial quasisymmetric functions.
+We write $\mathscr{Q}$ for the algebra of quasisymmetric functions and $\mathscr{Q}_n$ for the space of homogeneous quasisymmetric functions of degree $n$~\cite[Section 7.19]{stanley-ec2}.
+Clearly, we have $\mathscr{Q}=\oplus \mathscr{Q}_n$, and clearly $\Lambda$ is a subalgebra of $\mathscr{Q}$.
+Note that it is a proper subalgebra.
+(For example, $M_{2,1}\in\mathscr{Q}\setminus \Lambda$.)

 The \emph{fundamental quasisymmetric function} $F_\alpha$ of Gessel~\cite{gessel} is defined by